amsandiego/amsandiego/README.md

 ## <picture><img src = "./assets/about-me.png" width = "40"></picture> **About me**

-- I spent 5 years to finish my Civil Engineering degree, half a year to get my professional license, and 1.5 years working in the industry.
-That's a total of 7 years devoted to civil engineering.
-- After being laid off from my job in construction at the height of the pandemic, I took inventory of my skills and interests, realigned my career goals, and successfully pivoted to a career in software engineering.
+- After being laid off from my civil engineering job at the height of the pandemic, I took inventory of my skills and interests, realigned my career goals, and pivoted to a career in software engineering.
 I am now thriving in the field with 3 years of combined experience in backend and frontend web development.
-- My main advocacies in my software engineering career are:
-  1. mastering the fundamentals
-  2. writing clean, maintainable code
-  3. mentorship and knowledge-sharing
+- Outside of work, I read, cook, and take care of 2 dogs and a cat.

 <br>